pax95/camel-commonj/README.md

 Camel component that delegates Camel thread management to CommonJ workmanagers.

 Only thread creation that is controlled by Camel will be handled by this component.
-Libraries that spawn their own threads, will not be wrapped by the Camel workmanager wrapper eg. worker threads in the Quarz component.
+Libraries that spawn their own threads, will not be wrapped by the Camel workmanager eg. worker threads in the Quarz component.

 The Timer and Work Manager API is defined in a specification created jointly by Oracle and IBM.